Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

-The Catalyst will shoot out portals that enemies will spawn out of in waves every 20ish seconds.
+The [Catalyst](./#the-catalyst) is a floating white orb and serves as the main antagonist of the game.
+It will float around the outskirts of each level and shoot out portals that new enemies will spawn from.

 The player will need to handle destroying these portals and keeping enemies under control before new waves spawn.
 Enemies will stay in the arena indefinitely until they are killed.

+Once the player deals enough damage to the Catalyst.
+It will retreat by crashing through the level, leaving a portal for the player to follow.

 ---